Infinity-enhancing of Leibniz algebras: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Roberto Bonezzi, Martin Cederwall, Olaf Hohm and Jim Stasheff for for discussions and comments on the first version of this paper.
 In particular we are grateful to Olaf Hohm for explaining the ideas behind the work \cite{Bonezzi:2019ygf}.
+We would also like to thank the anonymous referee for suggesting some well justified clarifications on the role of the degree-zero subspace of the differential graded Lie algebras.
 This work was initiated during a visit at Institut des Hautes \'Etudes Scientifiques (IH\'ES), and we would like to thank the institute for its hospitality.
 The work of JP is supported by the Swedish Research Council, project no.\ 2015-02468.
+The work of SL is supported by the Agence Nationale de la Recherche, project SINGSTAR.

 \phantomsection [2]{#2}\begingroup \endgroup